Mohamed Rasheed (footballer)

-Mohamed Rasheed (born 15 April 1985) is a Maldivian footballer, nicknamed "Hokey", who is currently playing for Masodi Sports Club.
+Mohamed Rasheed (born 15 April 1985) is a Maldivian footballer, nicknamed "Hokey", who is currently playing for Odi Sports Club.

 International career

 Mohamed made his debut in a friendly match against Thailand on February 24, 2012.

 2012 AFC Challenge Cup

 He played all the matches in the 2012 AFC Challenge Cup for the Maldives.
 He used to play as a left back at the club level, but the coach István Urbányi used him as a left wing forward.
 As a result, he scored his first goal for the Red Snappers in the 1–0 win against Nepal on March 10, 2012.